chaitanya046/DentistAppiOS/README.md

 There are clinics around K-W region.
 Each clinic has doctors, have their seperate calendars.
 Patient chooses clinic's location from map view and sets appointment date that is available

 ## User Interface
-- 3 screens
+- There are 3 screens

-First Screen -> Patient Information
+-First Screen -> Patient Information
-Second Screen ->Choose clinic's location from mapview Third Screen -> Select date and time and confirm the appointment.
+-Second Screen ->Choose clinic's location from mapview -Third Screen -> Select date and time and confirm the appointment.